-"Labs. hours and weeks are approximate and may change as needed" $\,$
+"Labs. hours and weeks are approximate and may change as needed"

-Note: For Medical nutritional therapy 2 labs.; 1 lab. per week (Sun.
-Tues. and Wed.), each lab duration covers 3 hours.
-The chapters of the textbook that considered as part of course content will be included in exams.
+Note: For Medical nutritional therapy 1 lab.; 1 lab. per week (Sun. and Tues.), each lab duration covers 3 hours.
+The chapters of the textbook that are considered part of the course content will be included in exams.